Hanmen-lab/HS2-AI-ASE-Shaders/Shaders ASE/Hanmen Clothes True Replica Opaque DOCUMENTATION.md

 ### Packing textures

 **MainTex:** Basically diffuse map, if you want it to be colorable than make it grayscale.
+Alpha channel is also supported for cutoff.

 **ColorMask:** This is basically the same as vanilla.
 Color is black, Color2 is Red, Color3 is Green.
 It has additional Blue option, that cannot be changed in char maker, actually I reccomend to reserve it as a color protector, for example you can mark some colored parts on the diffuse map to make it maintain original diffuse colors like seams, prints, etc